datacarpentry/python-ecology-lesson/shell_lessons/01-filedir.md

 the shell thinks we're trying to run a command called `ls-F`, which doesn't exist.

-> ## What's In A Name? {.callout}
+## What's In A Name?

+You may have noticed that all of Nelle's files' names are "something dot something".
+The "dot something" part of the file name is known as the **filename extension**.
+Depending on your operating system and the settings of your computer, you might or might We can give a file almost any name we choose, but the operating system won’t know what to do with that file (what type of file it is, how to open it, etc.) unless it has that extension.
+Most applications will automatically append the fie

+When we create and save a document within an application, we can choose to call a file `mythesis` or almost anything else we want.
+However, most people use two-part names most of the time to help them (and their programs) tell different kinds of files apart.
+The second part of such a name is called the **filename extension**, and indicates what type of data the file holds: `.txt` signals a plain text file, `.pdf` indicates a PDF document, `.cfg` is a configuration file full of parameters for some program or other, and so on.
 >
-> You may have noticed that all of Nelle's files' names are "something dot
-> something".
-The "dot something" part of the file name is known as the
-> **filename extension**.
-Depending on your operating system and the
-> settings of your computer, you might or might We can give a file almost any name we choose, but
-> the operating system won’t know what to do with that file (what type of
-> file it is, how to open it, etc.) unless it has that extension.
-Most
-> applications will automatically append the fie

-When we create and save a document within an application, we
-> can choose to call a file `mythesis` or
-> almost anything else we want.
-However, most people use two-part names
-> most of the time to help them (and their programs) tell different kinds
-> of files apart.
-The second part of such a name is called the
-> **filename extension**, and indicates
-> what type of data the file holds: `.txt` signals a plain text file, `.pdf`
-> indicates a PDF document, `.cfg` is a configuration file full of parameters
-> for some program or other, and so on.
->
-> This is just a convention, albeit an important one.
+This is just a convention, albeit an important one.
 Files contain
-> bytes: it's up to us and our programs to interpret those bytes
-> according to the rules for PDF documents, images, and so on.
+bytes: it's up to us and our programs to interpret those bytes according to the rules for PDF documents, images, and so on.
 >
-> Naming a PNG image of a whale as `whale.mp3` doesn't somehow
-> magically turn it into a recording of whalesong, though it *might*
-> cause the operating system to try to open it with a music player
-> when someone double-clicks it.
+Naming a PNG image of a whale as `whale.mp3` doesn't somehow magically turn it into a recording of whalesong, though it *might* cause the operating system to try to open it with a music player when someone double-clicks it.

 Now let's take a look at what's in Nelle's `data` directory by running `ls -F data`, i.e.,